jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-each page can decide to view mode management about how much proportion of screen widht for split view mod and overlay side pane mode
+each page should can decide to view mode management about how much proportion of screen widht for split view mod and overlay side pane mode

+example like case of message split view mode layout, currently the message list left pane too widht eats right pane of message thread and profile detail

 === DONE